Can’t decide which Greek Island to visit?

 Greek Island Hopping Tip for Kos:

 A visit to Kos would be well paired with a trip to Rhodes due to proximity and a regular ferry schedule.
-Also, consider pairing a visit to Kos with either a day trip or a few days in Bodrum, Turkey.

 Getting to Kos Island.